FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 - __id__
   - Type: string
   - Description: An identifier unique to the file only, so that it can be referenced by the bond elements as well as by the spectrum annotations.
-Most people use "a1", "a2", ... , "aN".
+Most people use 'a1', 'a2', ... , 'aN'.
   - XML: @id
 - __element_type__
   - Type: [ElementType](#ElementType)
   - Description: The symbol for the element.
-For example: "H","C" or "Fe".
+For example: 'H','C' or 'Fe'.
   - XML: @elementType
 - __x__
   - Type: any